nterreri/thesis/report/chapter2.md

 Given the conclusion of using a software package that works based on input patterns matchers and output templates, which have to be hard coded, investigation began into automated generation of matchers and templates.
-One area that it became clear early on could benefit from automated generation was with patterns to match not against a particular set of terms, defined inline into the pattern, but English words close in meaning.
+In particular, the automated generation of pattern matchers made of English words close in meaning was investigated.

 ### The word2vec Algorithm

 One way to automatically generate synonyms is by looking at regularities discovered in the use of English words through unsupervised learning.
-This is at the core of what the word2vec algorithm does: it discovers these regularities based on the position words are used in sentences (Ellenberg, 2016).
+This is at the core of what the word2vec algorithm does: it discovers regularities based on the position words are used in sentences (Ellenberg, 2016).
 For each word in the training data (the vocabulary) the algorithm constructs a vector representing the positional regularities discovered between words in the training data.